Equal Temperament

 Equal Temperament highlights the multifaceted nature of modern metalworking in a juried art show, accompanied by a variety of interpretive programming to showcase metal’s links with other artistic and historical forms.
 The show invites artists to submit works inspired by or including metalworking or forging that safely fit within a USPS Flat Rate Shipping Box.
 The works will be juried by an independent panel and showcased at the Kentucky Museum during a 10-month exhibition from July 2025 to April 2026.

-Five awards will be given, named in recognition of the field's historical innovations:
+Five awards were given, named in recognition of the field's historical innovations:

 - Kentucky Museum Purchase Award, $600